-The site is underlain by brown clays, dark brown clays, tan and gray clays, tan sandy clays, and tan and gray sandy clays.
-The underlying clays are moderately plastic to plastic with tested liquid limit values varying from 33 to 60 and plasticity index values ranging from 17 to 38.
+The site is underlain by brown clays, dark brown clays, tan clays to light tan calcareous clays, tan calcareous clays to light tan marl, light tan marl, and light tan limestone.
+The underlying clays are moderately plastic to highly plastic with tested liquid limit values varying from 38 to 63 and plasticity index values ranging from 22 to 43.
+The results of Standard Penetration Tests performed within these soils were 16 and 56 blows per foot.

 The above description is of a generalized nature to highlight the major soil stratification features and soil characteristics.
-The Test Pit Logs should be consulted for specific information at each test pit location.
+The Boring / Test Pit Logs should be consulted for specific information at each boring and test pit location.

-Soil stratigraphy may vary between test pit locations.
+Soil stratigraphy may vary between boring / test pit locations.
 If deviations from the noted subsurface conditions are encountered during construction, they should be brought to the attention of InTEC.
 We may revise the recommendations after evaluating the significance of the changed conditions.